polrizzo/LSTA-3N/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-The current repository faces one of the main challanges in computer vision: action recognition applied to egocentric videos.
+The following repository faces a relatively new challenge in the field of computer vision: Domain Adaptation for Egocentric Action Recognition.
-The project proposed focuses only on verb-recognition and makes use of two well-known solution in this field: TA3N and LSTA.
+The proposed method focuses only on verb recognition and makes use of two well-known solution in this field: TA<sup>3</sup>N and LSTA.
-This combination has led to a (naive) brand new architecture, called LSTA3N, and it has been experimented on Epic Kitchens dataset.
+This combination has led to a (naive) brand new architecture, called LSTA<sup>3</sup<N.

 --------------------------------------------------------------